tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - Observe the axes of change and stability through successive refactorings, and look for underlying conceptual contours that explain these shearing patterns.
 - Align the model with the consistent aspects of the domain that make it a viable area of knowledge in the first place.

+## continuous integration

+- **when a number of people are working in the same BOUNDED CONTEXT, there is a strong tendency for the model to fragment.
+The bigger the team, the bigger the problem, but as few as 3 or 4 people can encounter serious problems.
+Yet breaking down the system into ever-smaller CONTEXTs eventually loses a valuable level of integration coherency.**

+- CONTINUOUS INTEGRATION means that all work within the context is being merged and made consistent frequently enough that when splinters happen they are caught and corrected quickly.
+CONTINUOUS INTEGRATION operates at 2 levels:
+  - the integration of model concepts
+  - and the integration of the implementation.

+- institute a process of merging all code and other implementation artifacts frequently, with automated tests to flag fragmentation quickly.
+Relentlessly exercise the UBIQUITOUS LANGUAGE to hammer out a shared view of the model as the concepts evolve in different people's head.

 ## context map
 - we should not directly use functionality and data structures through different bounded contexts.
 The bounded contexts must be encapsulated, as independent as possible.
 To reach this goal, bounded contexts must communicate through abstractions (interfaces) and, if necessary, translation layers or even anti-corruption layers.
 To make the bounded contexts ecosystems explicitly clear, encapsulated, loosely coupled and high cohesive, we should: